-The course consists of eight units of study, all of which you should complete.
-They make up the following three modules.
+The module consists of eight units of study, all of which you should complete.
+They make up the following three sections:

 Section 1 Research Methods and Design

-This module (Units 1–4) is designed to help you develop the skills you require as you begin your project.
+This section (Units 1–4) is designed to help you develop the skills you require as you begin your project.
 It is quite important that you spend some time carefully constructing your hypothesis, on which you will base your research project.
-Therefore the module begins by describing the process of formation and testing of hypotheses.
+Therefore the section begins by describing the process of formation and testing of hypotheses.
 Literature searching is described in detail giving you an opportunity to explore some of the methods described in Unit 2.
-Being able to critically appraise scientific literature is another important skill, and in Unit 3 of this module a structured framework to assist in critically appraising scientific papers will be presented.
-The final part of the module focuses on study design and how to plan a research project.
+Being able to critically appraise scientific literature is another important skill, and in Unit 3 of this section a structured framework to assist in critically appraising scientific papers will be presented.
+The final part of the section focuses on study design and how to plan a research project.

 Section 2 Research Management and Implementation